Kent Parker: Early life and education

 Parker was born and raised on a farm in rural Fort Branch, Indiana.
 The 68-acre property had been in Parker's family since 1934.

 His mother, Phyllis, was a records input secretary at the Evansville Indiana State Police.
 His father, Glenn Parker, was employed at the Ball Corporation in Muncie and holds a patent for a multi-unit package of metal containers used in the food and beverage industry.

 Kent Parker attended Wood Memorial High School where he was active in wrestling, cross-country running and track.
 Parker won awards for biology and was a strong student.
-In 1978, he was selected by the local American Legion to represent his school at Hoosier Boys State at Indiana State University Terra Haute.
+In 1978, he was selected by the local American Legion to represent his school at Hoosier Boys State at Indiana State University Terre Haute.
 He was one of four speakers at his graduation ceremony.

 Parker attended the University of Evansville where he graduated magna cum laude in 1983 with a B.S. in mechanical engineering.
 He went on to earn an MBA with distinction from Tuck School of Business at Dartmouth College in 1990.
 At Dartmouth, Parker was named one of 26 Edward Tuck Scholars.
 Between his first and second year of business school, Parker worked in Japan for the Nissan Motor Company.